danftang/NumericalPolitics/index.md

 #### Experiment 1

 We start with the simple case of a society of just two agents.
 Experiment 1 in the accompanying repo shows that there is more than one attractor in this world (i.e. the society is non-ergodic) and that all attractors are points in policy space.
-The society where both agents always try to steal from eachother is still an attractor, but their memory of the previous encounter allows other attractors.
+The society where both agents always try to steal from eachother is still an attractor, but their memory of the previous encounter introduces other attractors.

-The agents can also learn to both adopt the policy of always trying to steal unless we both traded last time.
+The agents can also learn to both adopt the policy of always trying to steal unless they both traded last time.
 In this society the agents spend most of the time trying to steal from eachother, but if they both happen to explore the trade option at the same time, they will enter a period of sustained trading until one of them explores the steal option.
 So, average wellbeing is slightly better than the always-steal case, but still far from optimal.

 Interestingly, the agents can learn to both adopt the following policy: